 Nope!
 You’ll enter on the standard tourist visa, which allows you to stay in the country for up to 90 days.
 You will not need to apply for your visa beforehand.

-Unfortunately, at the moment we are unable to extend the program any longer than three months, due to the 90 day restriction on the tourist visa.
+Unfortunately, we are unable to extend the program any longer than three months, due to the 90-day restriction on the EU tourist visa.

 Your 90 day tourist visa for Italy allows you to travel freely around the “Schengen Area” for up to 90 days.
 The Schengen Area includes the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovak Republic, Slovenia, Spain, Sweden, Switzerland.

 This means that you can only be in the Schengen Area for a total of 90 days within a 180 day period.
 During each 180-day period, you will have 90 days of visa-free travel within the Schengen area.
 When you leave the Schengen area after 90 days, you must wait another 90 days before you can apply to enter the Schengen area again without a visa.

 The program comes right up on that 90-day mark, so you technically cannot stay in Italy or any other Schengen area country once your initial 90 days are up, or travel in these countries before the program begins.
 However, you could travel to a non-Schengen area country in the region if you’re hoping to stay in Europe longer.
 Non-Schengen area countries include: Ireland, United Kingdom, Romania, Bulgaria, and Cyprus.

 Canadians, Australians, and New Zealanders who have obtained a “Working Holiday” visa may stay for up to one year.
 You must apply for this visa before departing for Italy.